-There are two kinds of MS degrees: MS Plan A and MS Plan B. The Plan A culminates in a substantial, 10credit master's thesis.
+There are two kinds of MS degrees: MS Plan A and MS Plan B. The Plan A culminates in a substantial, 10-credit master's thesis.
 The Plan B culminates in a smaller, 4-credit Plan B project.
 Electives comprise the additional six credits in the Plan B degree.
-Students do not need to select a Plan until they submit their Graduate Degree Plans (GDP).